QwartzNetwork/QwartzSources/README.md

 addnode 109.17.195.223 add
 -

 You can help Qwartz Network to be listed on any exchange you know !
+Please create nodes and masternodes on your PC or Server to make Qwartz grow.
+Any mining pools are welcomes too !
 -